6 Belief in the Manifestation of God

 With that widening of history, we can return to the most immediate Dawn for our age.

 This brings us to the Báb.
-He was known by the various titles in the context of Islam, particularly in Shí‘a Islam such as the Qa’im.
-However, there are two names and titles which I want to bring particular attention to, given these two names are rather universal in nature.
+He was known by various titles in the context of Islam, particularly in Shí‘a Islam, such as the Qá’im.
+However, there are two names and titles which I want to bring particular attention to, given that these two names are rather universal in nature.
 The first title is the Primal Point.

 My understanding of the Primal Point is that it signifies the ultimate unity and reality of all things.
-It is the essence of the oneness in its most pure form, if you recall Purity and One as the pinnacle of understanding the Essence of God.
-The Primal Point is the point where all creation returns to and from all creation emerges.
-I think of the Primal Point as being as if a black hole, where all energy and mass return to.
-I also think of the Primal Point as being as if the Big Bang, where all energy and mass expand from a point and all reality of the Universe emerges from.
+It is the essence of Oneness in its most pure form, if you recall Purity and One as the pinnacle of understanding the Essence of God.
+The Primal Point is the point where all creation returns and from which all creation emerges.
+I think of the Primal Point as being as a black hole, where all energy and mass return to it.
+I also think of the Primal Point as being as the Big Bang, where all energy and mass expand from a point and all reality of the Universe emerges from it.
 In this context, creation ended one cycle and a new cycle emerged.

 “The names and attributes are manifestations of the multiplicity of that primal unity.
 Reflect upon the verbal letters of the Bayán: all multiplicity originates from the first unity, even if it extends infinitely.
 And in the multiplicity of the universal manifestations, there arises a strength in the manifestation surpassing that of the primal unity.
 Yet, all things are realized through Him, and all return to Him, just as they originate from Him.”